dcoeurjo/digital-surface-regularization-TVCG/README.md

 ```
 git clone --recursive https://github.com/dcoeurjo/digital-surface-regularization-TVCG.git
 ```
+(if you have cloned the repository without the `--recursive`, you would need to update the submodules: `git submodule update ---init --recursive`).

 and then use **cmake** to build the projects (boost and zlib required).
 For instance: